AreParameswarudu/Portfolio/README.md

 Well as mentioned even with the free tier account, It still costs me to server the website for real time.
 So the major services that incur cost were,
 * AWS Sheild
+* AWS R53, for Domain
-* AWS R53, for Domain and SSL certificates
+* AWS Certificate manager for SSL certificates
 * API and Lambda function usages
 * SNS and Mail services